rwoll/CS051Proposal/README.md

 *This proposal has been compiled by [Ross W](mailto:ross.wollman@pomona.edu) and [Eric C](mailto:eric.campbell@pomona.edu).*

-The sample assignment repository can be found [here](https://github.com/rwoll/GitHubEclipse).
+Additional reading and implementation details are linked throughout the document.

-Additional reading on all the tools and processes explained can be found at the bottom of the page.
+To access these materials driectly, browse the top level directory.
 * * *

 ## The Proposal

-Create and run an experimental CS051 Lab Section for Fall 2015, that uses GitHub and EGit (a standard Eclipse plugin) to optimize the lab **distribution-submission-feedback** cycle for students, TAs, and professors.
+Run an experimental CS051 Lab Section for Fall 2015, that uses GitHub and [EGit]() (a standard Eclipse plugin) to optimize the lab **distribution-submission-feedback** cycle for students, TAs, and professors.

 As an added benefit, the adoption of the proposed workflow would expose students to the basics of an industry standard versioning tool that promotes incremental and efficient programming and development.

-A success in this experiment is defined by the adoption of the workflow leading to a decrease in overhead and an increase in the quality of grading and feedback.
+A success in this implementation of the proposed workflow is defined by a decrease in overhead and an increase in the quality of grading and feedback.

 ## Personal Motivation